 With that said, two solutions exist in order to reduce the amount of trash generated.
 First, to extend the equipment operating life by cleaning thoroughly and with natural soaps – and while you’re at it, warn the customers not to pee in the wetsuits!

 The other solution is known as upcycling, i.e. reusing the material to give it a second life.
 Raph & Laura are considering for instance to work with the plastic from the fins and the neoprene of the wetsuits.
 Here is an area with constant room for improvement and creativity.

 Energy consumption is a big challenge here.
 Blaming the travelers and criticizing rarely leads to changes in the right direction.

 Some carbon emissions are hard to avoid, but can be cut.
 For instance, on the dive boat, they invested in a brand new four-stroke, well maintained engine.
-Also, you’ll soon find eco-traveler’s kits for sale at the shop, with reusable tote-bags, bamboo straws and toothbrush.

 What’s coming next